 In order to deploy an app for Android, LCFM Native connects to the Android Software Development Kit.
 You will need to install this on your computer before you begin.
 You also need to install the Java JDK, which is required by this SDK.

 LCFM Native currently requires Java 8, and only Java 8, to be installed on your computer. ¬†If you have a later version of Java, you will need to uninstall it, and then install Java 8.
 To do this:

 1. Go to the Finder and in the top Finder menubar choose Go -> Go to Folder

 2. Enter /Library/Java/JavaVirtualMachines/ and press Go

-3. You are now in /Library/Java/JavaVirtualMachines/ and you should see a folder named for example "jdk-10.0.2.jdk".
+3. You are now in /Library/Java/JavaVirtualMachines/ and you might see a folder named for example "jdk-10.0.2.jdk".

 Delete this folder.

 4. Download and install Java SE Development Kit (JDK) version 8.x for MacOS x64, for example "JDK 8u281" from Oracles website, here.